 2. WHAT IS AN INFORMATION GOVERNANCE MATURITY ASSESSMENT?

-Information governance maturity assessments are used to review the maturity of an organisation’s information governance.
-It helps organisations to spot areas that are in need of improvement.
+Information governance maturity assessments help organisations to spot areas that are in need of improvement.
 We also use it to assess whether an organisation is ready for a POPIA project.
 Here is the one we use.
 It has been adapted from the ARMA International Information Governance Maturity Model.